 Over time, we will adapt systems such as GETS to incorporate the New Zealand Business Number (NZBN) and to collect more information on specific activities.

-Our goal is to minimise reporting requirements where we can and over time build digital capabilities into the framework, such as automating data collection.
-Agencies will still need to provide a small amount of manual reporting via the reporting template.
+We aim to minimise reporting requirements where we can and over time build digital capabilities into the framework, such as automating data collection.
+Agencies still need to provide a small amount of manual reporting via the reporting template.